Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ombinatorial} problems \cite{petit2019enriching} are widely studied in many research areas, and have numerous real-world applications in domains such as planning and scheduling \cite{nguyen2014automatic,song2019sampling}, vehicle routing \cite{berbeglia2012hybrid,tang2016scalable}, graph problems \cite{ravanbakhsh2015perturbed,checco2017fast}, computational biology \cite{allouche2014computational,bodirsky2017complexity}, etc. As one of the most widely studied combinatorial problems in computer science and artificial intelligence, Constraint Satisfaction Problem (CSP) provides a general framework for modeling and solving combinatorial problems.
+Combinatorial problems widely exist in many domains \citep{petit2019enriching}.
+As one of the most commonly studied combinatorial problems in computer science and artificial intelligence, Constraint Satisfaction Problem (CSP) provides a general framework for modeling and solving combinatorial problems.
+Solving CSP plays a central role in many research areas.
+A typical and successful application of CSP is automated planning and scheduling \citep{salido2008introduction}, which has numerous real-world applications, ranging from industry 4.0 \citep{legat2017configurable,song2019sampling} to robotics \citep{kasprzak2014hierarchical,behrens2019constraint}.
 A CSP instance involves a set of variables and constraints.
-To solve it, one needs to find a value assignment for all variables such that all constraints are satisfied, or prove such assignment does not exist.
-Despite its ubiquitous applications, unfortunately, CSP is well known to be NP-complete in general \cite{mackworth1993complexity}.
+To solve it, one needs to find a value assignment (i.e. solution) for all the variables such that all the constraints are satisfied, or prove such assignment does not exist.
+Despite its ubiquitous applications, unfortunately, CSP is well known to be NP-complete in general \citep{mackworth1993complexity}.
 To solve CSP efficiently, \emph{backtracking search} algorithms are often employed, which are exact algorithms with the guarantee that a solution will be found if one exists.
-Though the worst-case complexity is still exponential, with the help of constraint propagation \cite{bessiere2006constraint}, backtracking search algorithms often perform reasonably well in practice.
+Though the worst-case complexity is still exponential, with the help of constraint propagation, backtracking search algorithms often perform reasonably well in practice \citep{rossi2006handbook}.